NandanGit/recipe-now/README.md

-# recipe-now
+# Recipe Now

- A web app to search for recipes (using a 3rd party API)
+A web app to search for recipes

+The whole user interface is built using [React](https://reactjs.org/) For all the data a [3rd party API is used](https://www.edamam.com/)